Search

 Interference and low signal strength can disrupt communication in low-power wireless systems, leading to packet loss, delays, and reduced network coverage.
 To combat this, techniques like frequency hopping, power control, and error correction coding are employed to improve reliability and performance.

-Advancements like low-power consumption components, efficient protocols, and optimised wireless networks enhance low power wireless communication systems.
-Integration of IoT devices with low power communication technology and advancements in battery life contribute to improved efficiency in communication systems.
+Advances like low-power consumption components, efficient protocols, and optimised wireless networks enhance low-power wireless communication systems.
+Integration of IoT devices with low-power communication technology and improvements in battery life performance also contribute to improved efficiency in communication systems.

 Conrad Els Senior Hardware Engineer